ZDDduesseldorf/HandScanAI/backend/pipelines/README.md

 ## Inference Pipeline

 This pipeline (inference_pipeline.py) is used to predict the age and gender of an image.
+It normalises the image, calculates the embedding, performs a knn-search and determines the age and size of the nearest neighbours via metadata classification

 The following diagram shows the flow of the pipeline: